 When Theodorakis’ music was banned in Greece

-It turned out that Zorba, that brilliant and evocative piece of music by Mikis Theodorakis, was forbidden to be played or listened to in Greece.
+It turned out that Zorba, that brilliant and evocative piece of music by Mikis Theodorakis, was forbidden from being played or listened to in Greece.
 The phrase “I’ve a feeling we’re not in Kansas anymore” came to mind when I heard the news.

 Why, I wanted to know?
 Why would a song be outlawed?
 Okay, somebody now had my attention.
 Who, I didn’t know.
 But I wanted to hear his music and I wanted to know more about the man, the composer.

-Mikis Theodorakis, the tall, bushy haired, then 42-year-old famously popular composer and activist, had spoken out once too often against the ruling military junta, aka The Regime of the Colonels — the somebody and the who — which made for an untenable position, both for him and the junta.
+Mikis Theodorakis, the tall, bushy-haired, then forty-two-year-old famously popular composer and activist, had spoken out once too often against the ruling military junta, aka The Regime of the Colonels—the somebody and the who—which made for an untenable position, both for him and the junta.

-Theodorakis spent time under house arrest in the mountains far from his Athens home, then was interned in the concentration camp Oropos, on the island of Macronisos when the junta realized he was a bird who would not stop singing.
+Theodorakis spent time under house arrest in the mountains far from his Athens home and then was interned in the concentration camp of Oropos on the island of Macronisos when the junta realized he was a bird who would not stop singing.

-In 1970, after intense pressure from an international community of celebrated artists, he was released and exiled to Paris where he lived until the junta’s fall on July 24th, 1974.
+In 1970, after intense pressure from an international community of celebrated artists, he was released and exiled to Paris, where he lived until the junta’s fall on July 24, 1974.

-Several years after my first visit, I wanted to return to Greece – to its food, its sun, its people and to its music.
-And, to understand why Theodorakis, who clearly was as tough and resilient as the fictitious Zorba, the character about whom he wrote the song, identifiable just from its first two notes, why he was so important to the Greek people.
+Several years after my first visit, I wanted to return to Greece—to its food, sun, people, and music.
+I also wanted to understand why Theodorakis, who was clearly as tough and resilient as the fictitious Zorba, the character about whom he wrote the song— identifiable merely from its first two notes—was so important to Greeks.

-So, in 1971, I returned to Athens as a civilian carrying just a backpack and my guitar.
+Hence, in 1971, I returned to Athens as a civilian carrying only a backpack and my guitar.